-Student AUP and Technology Loan Agreement
+Student Acceptable Use Policy (AUP) and Technology Loan Agreement Revised: 2025

-Circle All That Apply ChromeBook - IPad - Hotspot
+Circle All That Apply Chromebook - Hotspot Student/Borrower: Student Email: Home Phone: Student ID:

-Student/Borrower: Grade: Site:

-Printed First Last School Site

-Student EMail: Home Phone: Student ID:

-Etudout ID

-Equipment & charger are being lent to borrower and are in good working order.
+The equipment & charger are being lent to the borrower and are in good working order.
 It is borrower's responsibility to care for the equipment and ensure that it is retained in a safe environment.
-This equipment is and at all times remains, the property of Palm Springs Unified School District and is on loan to the borrower for educational purposes only for the academic school year.
-Borrower may not deface or destroy this property in any way.
+This equipment is and at all times remains the property of Palm Springs Unified School District and is on loan to the borrower for educational purposes only for the academic school year.
+The borrower may not deface or destroy this property in any way.
 Inappropriate use of the equipment may result in the borrower losing his/her right to use this equipment.
 The equipment must be returned to the school when requested or sooner, if the student withdraws from school prior to the end of the school year.